siddarthmadan09/Wordvowel-App/README.md

 ### Folder Structure

-All the source code will be inside **src** directory.
-Inside src, there is client and server directory.
  All the frontend code (react, css, js and any other assets) will be in client directory.
-Backend Node.js/Express code will be in the server directory.
+Backend Node.js/Express code will be in the server.js file.

 Packages installed:
 Babel,